 Automated Warranty Rules Across Markets

 Operating in multiple regions with different warranty terms?
-Claimlane automatically applies the correct warranty period based on product, location, and customer type, 2 years for EU consumers, 3 years in Spain, 1 year for B2B customers.
+Claimlane applies the correct warranty period automatically.
+2 years for EU consumers.
+3 years in Spain.
+1 year for B2B.
 No manual intervention.
 No compliance mistakes.

 Built for Complex Operations

-Claimlane handles the complexity that kills in-house projects: multi-language support, proof-of-purchase validation, extended warranty payment flows, fraud detection, API integrations with major ecommerce platforms, and comprehensive analytics dashboards that turn registration data into actionable insights.
+Claimlane handles the complexity that kills in-house projects: multi-language support, proof-of-purchase validation, extended warranty payment flows, fraud detection, API integrations with major ecommerce platforms, and analytics dashboards.
+Registration data becomes operational insight.

 Brands like Black Diamond, Konges Sløjd, and Luksusbaby use Claimlane to manage thousands of warranty registrations and claims across multiple markets and channels.
 The platform is trusted by leading retailers and brands to solve complex aftersales cases that would overwhelm manual processes or basic homegrown systems.